vekonyat/ATC_MiThermometer/README.md

 1.7: Authorization and encryption in permissions to access GAP ATT attributes, if pin code is enabled

 1.8: Time display (instead of a blinking smile)

+1.9: Recording measurements to flash memory (cyclic buffer for 19632 measurements)